 Proposed rule language

 OAR 340-041-0033 (3).
-If the background pollutant concentration in a water body exceeds an applicable human health criterion, a limited increase from the ambient concentration immediately upstream of a discharge may be allowed by the Department if all of the following conditions are true:
+A 1% increase in the background pollutant concentration of a water body that exceeds an applicable human health criterion based on a fish consumption rate of 175 grams/day for that same pollutant, is allowed if all the conditions listed in this rule section [OAR 340-041-0033(3) (a) through (f)] are met.
+This limited incremental increase in the background pollutant concentration will not further impair the beneficial uses of Oregon waters or result in a significant added human health risk.

+For the purpose of this section, “background pollutant concentration” means the ambient water body concentration immediately upstream of the discharge, regardless of whether those pollutants are natural or result from upstream human activity.

-regardlessThe increase is caused by the existing discharge of a permitted industrial facility.
+The increase is caused by the existing discharge of a permitted facility.

-The mass of the pollutant in the discharge does not exceed the mass that is attributable to the pollutant in the facility's intake water.
+The mass of the pollutant in the discharge does not exceed the mass that is attributable to the pollutant in the facility's intake water and therefore the discharge does not increase the mass load of the pollutant in the receiving water body.

-The pollutant concentration is not increased more than 1% above the upstream ambient concentration:
+The 1% increase above the background pollutant concentration is calculated:

-For the Willamette and Columbia Rivers, assuming instantaneous complete mixing of the effluent with the 25% of the 30Q2 flow of the water body;
+For the Willamette and Columbia Rivers, using 25% of the 30Q2 flow of the water body;

-For all other waters, assuming instantaneous complete mixing of the effluent with the 100% of the 30Q2 flow of the water body.
+For all other waters, using 100% of the 30Q2 flow of the water body.

 The discharge complies with all applicable technology-based effluent limits, other applicable water quality standards, and the provisions of any applicable total maximum daily load.